John Frederick Seagrist

 1949-50 Hartford Hurricanes (ABL)

-At this point I kind of lose track of him, but it appears he married Barbara "Cookie" Kuhn, the daughter of Frances Kuhn, former mayor of Woodstock, Illinois, and they moved to Knoxville, Tennessee and Wexford, Pennsylvania.
+John married Barbara "Cookie" Kuhn, the daughter of Frances Kuhn, former mayor of Woodstock, Illinois, in 1958 and they had three sons.

 Daily Chronicle (DeKalb, IL), February 13, 1948